Laulajatar/my-oblivion-mods/Nameless Overhaul/Nameless Overhaul - Readme.txt

 == Changes to Magic ==
 + The Summon Dremora Lord spell is now available for purchase in the Arcane University, to prevent its effect from becoming unavailable
 + Some spells are available in different magnitudes for easier access to spellmaking:
     A Novice Water Walking spell can be purchased from Edgar Vautrine & Ungarion An Expert Water Walking spell can be purchased from Thaurron A Novice Water Breathing spell can be purchased from Alves Uvenim An Expert Water Breathing spell can be purchased from Thaurron An Apprentice Invisibility spell can be purchased from Edgar Vautrine & Ungarion The vanilla Bound Dagger spell can now be purchased from Ungarion, too
 + Costs for Finger of the Mountain have been adjusted to not make it the worst deal ever.
 It will now cost roughly half as much as a custom made spell would cost, just like Wizard's Fury
 + Once you've aquired either of the two leveled spells, you can buy (or steal) books to upgrade those spells in the First Edition in the Imperial City
     The Ayleid Storm, used to upgrade Finger of the Mountain A Furious Wizard, used to upgrade Wizard's Fury
 + The effectiveness of health potions that can be bought or found in loot has been increased (50/100/150 points instead of 20/35/50 points respectively)

 == New Features ==
 + You can find an Arcane Enhancer that can be used to upgrade quest rewards.
 Put the item in together with a welkynd stone, wait a moment and if available, recieve a new and improved version of your item
     UOP fixes for the leveled rewards have been implemented, to prevent the upgrading of quest rewards giving inconsistent results
 + Previously missing ingredients and SI ingredients have been added to the archmage's chest.
 No Nirnroot though, sorry
 + The robes you recieve after you become archmage now have a powerful (leveled) enchantment.
 If you'd rather enchant them yourself, a new set of unenchanted archmage robes will be added to the nightstand in the archmage's quarters once per week, if there isn't one already in there
     This change has a failsave in case the quest is overwritten by another mod.
 Then you will get the enchanted variant on top of your normal quest rewards
 + Gold quest rewards have been unleveled to always give a higher amount of gold.
 Really, who wants to take out a bandit lair to recieve 20g when you can craft 3 novice potions to get the same
 + Rewards for Dark Brotherhood contracts have been unleveled, too
 + After you've recieved your first set of Dark Seducer/Golden Saint armor, you can buy additional sets that will match your current level from Cutter and Dumag gro-Bonk, respectively
     After you've finished the SI questline, the opposite armor will be available for purchase as well
 + You can donate a not-so-small sum at the Arcane University which will unlock spellmaking and enchanting at each guild hall without being a member.
 Progressing the MG questline will make the unlock cheaper for each completed quest (recommendations don't count).
 Once it's done, talk to different people in the guild halls to find the ones that offer this service
++ Certain unique items purchased from a Dark Brotherhood member will no longer become unavailable

 == Crafting ==
 + Certain merchants have an Abyssal Soulgem for sale.
 You can put soul gems in to empty them if you caught a too small soul This works for prefilled soulgems, too
     Prefilled soulgems had their prices adjusted to be the equivalent of empty soul gem + soul value, so you can't abuse buying a grand soul gem that's filled with a petty soul for 40 septims and just yeet the soul out
 + Certain alchemists have an Adaptable Grinder for sale.
 You can use it to grind bones to bonemeal, pearls to dust, wheat grain to flour and moon sugar to skooma
 + Certain general merchants have Average Scissors for sale.
 You can use them to cut cloth into bandages, which work as a small over-time healing potion, for people who don't want to dabble in alchemy or restoration
-	The higher your level, the more powerful the created bandages are The bandages are not supposed to make a real difference in combat, but meant to replace the spamming of heals after combat If you use dirty linen to create bandages, there is a chance that you'll contract a random disease when using them To avoid unnecessary scripts, those bandages are currently treated as potions, i.e. they make potion sounds and are calculated in the potion limit
+    The higher your level, the more powerful the created bandages are The bandages are not supposed to make a real difference in combat, but meant to replace the spamming of heals after combat
+    If you use dirty linen to create bandages, there is a chance that you'll contract a random disease when using them To avoid unnecessary scripts, those bandages are currently treated as potions, i.e. they make potion sounds and are calculated in the potion limit
 + Certain general merchants have an Adamant Hammer for sale.
 You can use it to make lockpicks from metal clutter like tongs, calipers and shears